RadoStef/RadoStef/README.md

 - 👋 Hi, I’m @RadoStef
 - 👀 I’m interested in Web Development and QA.
-- 🌱 I’m currently learning Java Script.
+- 🌱 I’m currently learning Java Script, PHP.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...